gosainisharg/gosainisharg/README.md

 I'm always excited to connect with other data enthusiasts!
 Feel free to reach out on LinkedIn or check out my projects on GitHub.

 ---
+### 🤖 A Little Humor

+Why don’t neural networks go to the gym?
+They already have too many weights!